Recently I’ve been helping out with a class of 5 and 6 year olds, and over the last few weeks we’ve been working a lot on cutting.

 Cutting flowers and leaves – a fun cutting activity and a super tip for getting the scissors the right way up.

-These cutting activities include cutting along lines, following directions, and refining skills for those kids who are starting to get pretty good with scissors.
+These cutting activities include cutting along lines, following directions, and gaining confidence for those kids who are starting to get pretty good with scissors.

 Making snowflakes and star bursts – an easy activity for those who need some cutting practice.